dpengineering/Newtons-Cradle/README.md

 Scoops left side first then right side. this is necessary to prevent a collision.
 Must be called in a thread to ensure the UI and hardware function as intended.

-### stopBalls
+### stop_balls
 Is called before scooping balls after the initial scoop to stop the momentum of balls to ensure a successful scoop.
 Must be called in a thread to ensure the UI and hardware function as intended.

 ## UI Features
-* Sliders will change he value of opposite slider to prevent a collision.
+* Sliders will change the value of opposite slider to prevent a collision.
   * It will not allow the user to select more than five balls for scooping.

 * Images of balls will change color based on ho many balls are being picked up on each side.